Tommytian993/MiniX/docs/terrain-generation-process-design.md

 { TerrainType.ICE, new Vector2I(0, 3)},

 # 3. FastNoiseLite
 - To proceduraly generate our terrains, we can make use of Godot’s built-in noise generator, FastNoiseLite.
+We can create an instance like this:

+FastNoiseLite noise = new FastNoiseLite();

+- There are